Leeds and York

 This trip was for to be in Leeds for our niece Florence's graduation, and to then move on to York for a few days for the Minster and various medieval treats.
 It was my first trip to Leeds and my only previous visit to York had been for a stay in 1978 - precisely forty years ago!

 Anyway, arrival in Leeds was only 12 minutes late - just after 2.00 - but still there were repeated apologies.
-I felt like saying 'Don't fret - we've been far later lately! '.
-The Radisson Blu was very near the station, and on the way was a French cafe-patisserie from which a pain d'epices was bought to go with a welcome cup of redbush later in my curvy and superior room.
+I felt like saying 'Don't fret - we've been far later lately! ' The Radisson Blu was very near the station, and on the way was a French cafe-patisserie from which a pain d'epices was bought to go with a welcome cup of redbush post check-in in my curvy and superior room.

 An early-evening explore of some nice bits of Leeds - the markets, the developed dockside, and the corn exchange - and then back to the hotel, only to be texted with the location of Foleys, the pleasant pub the family had found.
 And after a swift pint of Yorkshire Terrier, and a sample taste of the dark chocolate and vanilla flavoured ale, which wasn't as bad as it sounds, it was off to Pieminister the pie shop.
 Mine was paneer, pea and mango, with sides of mash, smoky baked beans and halloumi on a stick.
 And it was all most yummy.
 (See photo of your blissing-out correspondent with his pie and Flo below right.)